 It's not often I see 'Move' so high up in a 'RENAISSANCE' ranking, but this track is insane to me.
 And I'm not the only one who thinks so--it got the legendary Grace Jones out of hiding, after all.
 The song, produced by Ghana's GuiltyBeatz and Nigerian-Brit P2J, thrusts Afrobeat into 'RENAISSANCE's generous spotlight.
 In the background of the track, synthetic horns mimic bird calls and dogs bark beneath Jones' flow; "brukup, it's brukup, it's brukup, it's brukup, humble like we pon the come up, don't make it turn into trouble, 'cos we coming straight out the jungle."
 Under Jones' verse Beyonce whispers her name, hyping up the elusive legend as if in disbelief she secured a feature.
 You can hear the care that went into this thickly layered track--Beyonce's stacked harmonies sound like double cream, while her deep post-motherhood voice excels as she jeers; "Move out the way!
 I'm with my girls and we all need space!
 How many times I'ma say?
 When the Queen comes through part like the Red Sea!"

 Like warring cliques of flamingos, 'Move' demands each group on the dance floor migrate to another spot in the club, each flock taunting the other as they shuffle along to Yonce's provocations.
 In true 'RENAISSANCE' style, the song takes a sonic turn halfway into the record.
 As Tems, the track's other feature, begins to rap over the beat, the song shifts gear; "Find me.
 I don't need to call him.
 I don't need no phone.
 I don't need to fall.
 You know me, I'm vibing."
 Wistfully sung, 'Move's second half contrasts gorgeously with the tumult of it's first, and as guitar strings speckle the closing verse ("this is how we move, this is how we move,") the song becomes sexy, reflective and refined.
-It's a masterpiece of a song, in my humble opinion, and I'm glad that the singer's command of Afrobeat is finally being celebrated within her solo studio-album canon.
+It's a masterpiece of a song, and I'm glad that the singer's command of Afrobeat is finally being celebrated within her solo studio-album canon.